-Naturally, after a statement suggesting he’s free to create anything, I ask about his next project, hoping he’ll reveal some details about an upcoming album.
-But while the rapper born Jordan Edwards-Wilks admits he hits the studio every day and records tons of songs, he isn’t ready to bundle them up and release them as an album.
-Not because they aren’t good, mind you, but because they don’t all work together.
-“I want to make an album, but it has to fit as a conceptual piece.
-I’m not just going to make a bunch of singles, put them together and call it an album if you know what I mean.
-It has to have some theme that makes sense and a story of growth that makes sense.”
+Naturally, after a statement suggesting he's free to create anything, I ask about what's next, hoping he'll reveal details about an upcoming album.
+But while the rapper born Jordan Edwards-Wilks admits he hits the studio every day, he isn't ready to release a new project.
+Not because his latest tracks aren't good, mind you, but because they don't all work together.
+"I want to make an album, but it has to fit as a conceptual piece.
+I'm not just going to make a bunch of singles, put them together and call it an album, if you know what I mean.
+It has to have some theme that makes sense and a story of growth that makes sense."

-In an era when artists jam pack albums with 25 songs, dub it a “double album” and then proceed to smash records set by The Beatles, it’s a welcome thought to hear somebody willing to see albums as more than just a vehicle for platinum plaques.
-For Jords, it seems, an album is a work of art, something that’s meant to have staying power and influence.
+In an era when artists jam pack albums with 25 songs, dub it a "double album" and then proceed to smash records set by The Beatles, Jords' take is a welcome one.
+For Jords, it seems, an album is a work of art, something that's meant to have staying power and influence.
 It's just a tool for amassing more streams.

 No wonder, then, when our conversation moves to his place in the UK hip-hop scene, Jords is keen to cite Good Kid M.A.A.D City as a guide.
 "When you look at GKMC, that's such a timeless body of work, you see it as a moment in time.
 That's what I want all my music to be."
 But, everybody wants to be like Kendrick, right?
 The guy is at the top of the totem pole these days.
 Drake may have the numbers, but Kendrick has the universal love.
 So what makes Jords different from any other aspiring artist?
 Honestly, it's his self-awareness.